 The most important factor contributing to back pain is the bike fit.
-A not a lot of bike shop owners do this, as they are more concerned about selling bike than safety.
+A not a lot of bike shop owners do this, as they are more concerned about selling bikes than making you go through the proper bite fit.
 This is something that you should always do before purchasing a bike.

 Let’s understand more as to why a proper bike fit is so important?